The Singers

 Holly Sheppard, Alto

-HOLLY SHEPPARD is thrilled to be joining Helios again!
-She was honored to be included as a guest singer for the Plus One concert series and as an occasional substitute when the need arose.
-Holly is privileged to perform throughout the Valley in both solo and choral settings.
-She has been a member of the Grammy-Winning Phoenix Chorale for over 17 years and performs regularly as a soloist with Phoenix Opera in a variety of concerts around the Phoenix metro area.
+HOLLY SHEPPARD is privileged to perform throughout the Valley in both solo and choral settings.
+She has been a member of the Grammy-Winning Phoenix Chorale for over 18 years and performs regularly as a soloist with Phoenix Opera in a variety of concerts around the Phoenix metro area.
 Holly is a member of the Arizona Opera Chorus and recently covered the role of Mercedes in their 2022 production of Carmen.
 Holly also sang the role of Sesto in La Clemenza di Tito with the Trentino Music Festival in the summer of 2019.
-Holly has spent her career as a 3D and motion graphics artist in the video game and slot machine industries.
-She currently works as a Sr. Environment Artist at Rainbow Studios -THQ Nordic creating off-road racing environments.
+Holly has spent her career as a 3D environment artist in the video game industry and motion graphics artist in the slot machine industry.
+She currently works as a Senior World Builder for 31st Union, a video game developer based out of California.
 Holly and her husband George are outdoor enthusiasts living in Mesa with their two birds, Pico and Olive.